 Wales Lottery Good Causes

-The Wales Lottery is a not-for-profit society lottery, which intends to raise £5 million for worthy projects across Wales in the first five years of its existence.
+The Wales Lottery is a not-for-profit society lottery, which was set up with the intention of raising £5 million for worthy projects across Wales in the first five years of its existence.

 What are Society Lotteries?

 Society lotteries are regulated by the UK Gambling Commission and are designed to run on a not-for-profit basis, raising money for the non-commercial sector, specifically for good causes.
-These causes can be charities, sport-related projects, cultural activities or anything else that does not lead to private gain.
+These causes can be charities, sport-related, cultural or anything else that does not lead to private gain.

 Under society lottery rules, Loteri Cymru’s jackpot cannot exceed £25,000.